Healthy eating 1.

 White beans are high in fibre and protein, and in micronutrients, including folate, magnesium and vitamin B6.

-• Herbs and spices: Flavour your meals with herbs and spices like turmeric, oregano, and cinnamon, which also offer health benefits.
+Herbs and spices: Flavour your meals with healthy herbs and spices such as turmeric, oregano, parsley, and cinnamon.

 Fermented foods with live cultures (yogurt, sauerkraut, and sourdough bread) support gut health.